bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/testing.rst

 So additionally to the usual problems, the Reality Gap influences the testing process.
 The term Reality Gap describes the difference between simulation and reality.
 Because of this, in simulation tested software may not necessarily work on the robot.
-Still, it is sensible to use classical test methods and tests in simulation at the beginning before testing on the robot.
+Still, it makes sense to use classical test methods and tests in simulation at the beginning before testing on the robot.
 This saves time and protects the hardware.
 Moreover, lots of mistakes can be found with this.
 But it is essential to know that not all mistakes can be found with this method.